Ultis/rawr/ReadMe.txt

-Rawr Beta 5a
+Rawr Beta 6
 ------------
 Thanks for helping test out Rawr.
-Since Beta 3, I've made a ton of additions to Rawr, primarily new functionality and tweaking things to be closer to perfect.
-Lots of improvements to the calculations, added graphs for enchants and buffs, added some logging, massively improved calculation performance, lots of little improvements all over.
-If you can make it crash, great.
+Since Beta 5, I've had alot of time, but been very busy.
+Honestly there aren't a ton of new features in Beta 6, but it took me a *ton* of time to get the new tooltips and dropdown menus working properly.
+Beta 7 should have all the fancy new features I promised, and I really hope to have Beta 7 out much quicker than Beta 6 took.
+Anyway, as usual, if you can make it crash, great.
 If it doesn't crash, but does something that looks wrong, great.
 If some calculations look wrong to you, that's cool too.
 Anything like that that goes wrong, or anything else that you find weird, or anything that you think would be more useful or easy to use if done differently, *let me know*!
 Please forgive me for writing so much in the readme, but please: *>*>*>at least read the FAQ below, and the Instructions section at the bottom<*<*<*.

 FAQ
 ---